Thione Seck: Career

 Seck's album Orientation was one of four nominated for BBC Radio 3's World Music Album of the Year in 2006.
 In much of his music, and notably on this album, Seck experiments with the use of Indian & Arabic scales.
 This supplements his laid back vocals and the band's intense sabar driven rhythms, and displaces the band's more usual guitars, horns, and synthesizers.
 This album was made in collaboration with a range of more than 40 North African, Arab, and Indian musicians, playing diverse instruments and creating a fusion of styles.
 Seck has stated that Bollywood films were a longstanding musical influence for him, and the experiment in a fusion style reflects this.

 Other albums include XV Anniversary Live! (his second international release) and Daaly.
 Seck contributed "Laye M'Boup," a tribute to the late Orchestre Baobab leader, to The Music in My Head soundtrack.
 He also wrote "Entends-tu le monde?" which was the lead single from Australian singer Tina Arena's seventh studio album 7 vies.

 Seck was arrested in May 2015, after €50 million in counterfeit money was discovered in his home.
 He claimed that he was the "victim of a conspiracy" by Gambians residing in Sweden, who had offered him a €100 million contract for a series of 105 concerts throughout Europe.
 Seck was later convicted of "attempted scam", "money laundering", "criminal association" and "attempted circulation, possession and reception of falsified monetary signs" on June 22, 2020.
 He was sentenced on appeal to three years in prison, including eight months in prison (covered by the nine months served upon his initial arrest in 2015).

-Seck died on March 14, 2021, in Dakar, two days after his 66th birthday.
-He suffered from an illness prior to his death.
+Seck died on March 14, 2021, from COVID-19, in Dakar, two days after his 66th birthday.